-School attendance procedures reflect the specific needs of LAC and Post LAC students to ensure good school attendance.
+Daily school attendance procedures reflect the specific needs of LAC and Post LAC students to ensure good school attendance and safety.
 Where there is a concern about attendance or punctuality the school contacts the carer, social worker and other professionals including the Virtual School as an early intervention.